-- coaches examinees during testing, or alters or interferes with examinees' responses in any way. - gives examinees access to test questions or prompts prior to testing. - copies, reproduces, or uses in any manner inconsistent with test security regulations on all or any portion of secure test booklets. - makes answers available to examinees. - reads and reviews test questions before, during (unless specified in IEP, IAP, or ELL/TPC), or after testing. - questions students about test content after the test administration. - fails to follow security regulations for distribution and return of secure test material as directed, or fails to account for all secure test materials before, during, and after testing (NOTE: lost test booklets constitute a breach of test security and will result in a referral to PSC). - uses or handles secure test booklets and answer document for any purpose other than examination. - fails to follow administration directions for the test. - Participates in, directors, aids, counsels, assists, encourages, or fails to report any of these prohibited acts.
+- coaches examinees during testing, or alters or interferes with examinees' responses in any way. - gives examinees access to test questions or prompts prior to testing. - copies, reproduces, or uses in any manner inconsistent with test security regulations on all or any portion of secure test - makes answers available to examinees. - reads and reviews test questions before, during (unless specified in IEP, IAP, or ELL/TPC), or a fter testing. - questions students about test content after the test administration. - fails to follow security regulations for distribution and return of secure test material as directed, or fails to account for all secure test materials before, during, and after testing (NOTE: lost test booklets constitute a breach of test security and will result in a referral to PSC). - uses or handles secure test booklets and answer document for any purpose other than examination. - fails to follow administration directions for the test. - Participates in, directors, aids, counsels, assists, encourages, or fails to report any of these prohibited acts.

-Failure to safeguard these materials or to comply with test administration procedures could adversely affect an individual's certification status.
+certification status.
 Such practices will be reported to the Georgia Department of Education and the Professional Standards Commission as failure to adhere to established policies and procedures.